danielschenk/piano-leds-2/README.md

 ## How to build and run
 ### The ESP32 application
-1. Go to the `Esp32Application` folder and copy or rename the file `BoardOverride_template.h` to `BoardOverride.h` and change any pin definitions in there if needed.
+1. Go to the `Esp32Application` folder and copy or rename the file `BoardOverride_template.hpp` to `BoardOverride.hpp` and change any pin definitions in there if needed.
 1. Install PlatformIO.
 1. Execute one of the following:
     1. `platformio run` to only build.